Our Executive Team

 Alexis J. Crespo

-Alexis J. Crespo serves as the Director of Programming & Development at Youth Empowerment, where she specializes in strategic operations and program management.
+Alexis J. Crespo serves as the Chief of Program & Development at Youth Empowerment, where she specializes in strategic operations and program management.
 With a sharp focus on development and innovation, Alexis oversees our youth division and spearheads the creation of new programs and initiatives.

 Her responsibilities extend beyond program management to include oversight of marketing and outreach efforts.
 Alexis plays a crucial role in developing opportunities with key stakeholders, partnerships, and donors, ensuring that Youth Empowerment's vision aligns with community needs and organizational goals.